Mantle/Mantle/README.md

 To start building the framework, clone this repository and then run `script/bootstrap`.
 This will automatically pull down any dependencies.

+Note that Mantle must be compiled on a machine running OS X 10.8+, although (once built) it should run on 10.7 without issue.

 ## The Typical Model Object

 What's wrong with the way model objects are usually written in Objective-C?